About us

 If you do not have any hiking experience at all, please hike with a professional guide service a few times.

-Contact Andre with any questions about this meetup.
+Message Andre with any questions about this event.

-Standard day-hiking gear:- Hiking footwear (boots or trail shoes), non-cotton clothing, sunscreen, bug spray, sunhat, sunglasses.
-(I highly recommended treating clothing with Permethrin insecticide for protection against ticks).
+Typical day-hiking gear list:- Hiking footwear (boots or trail shoes), non-cotton clothing, sunscreen, bug spray, sunhat, sunglasses.
+(Permethrin insecticide treatment against ticks is great.)

 - Rain gear and an extra warm layer.

-- 2 liters/ 2 quarts of water minimum, 3 liters are suggested for a hot day.
+- Lunch and snacks.
+2 liters/ 2 quarts of water minimum, 3 liters for a hot day.
+Electrolytes on hot days.

 - Navigation and Route Finding: Blazed trails